CtrlK

 Trigger Term Quality

 Includes strong natural trigger terms: 'learn preferences', 'mine feedback', 'personalize workflows', 'generate team/person-specific agent guidance', 'Cursor chats'.
-These cover a good range of terms a user would naturally say.
+These cover a good range of how users would naturally phrase such requests.

 3 / 3